End-User access for Custom Objects and Lookup Fields

 One element that was missing was a way for end-users to interact with custom objects.
 Where agents could fill in lookup fields in the ticket sidebar, you couldn't make these same fields available to end-users, like you can with regular drop-down or text fields.

 In part 4 of my Custom Objects series last year I showed a workaround leveraging the Zendesk API, an external worker and modifications to the Help Center.
-But luckily, with Zendesk's latest Custom Objects EAP, this can now be done natively!
+But luckily, with Zendesk's latest Custom Objects release, this can now be done natively!

 What's possible now